 Non-judgmental attitudes from staff at a rehabilitation facility seemed to have a strong ability to counter the negative effects of stigma.
 A caring, compassionate staff reduced self-stigma and negative emotions about treatment, showing the strong impact that the right residential program can have.

-To learn more about getting treatment in a supportive environment free of stigma and judgment, call The Florida House Experience today at (866) 421- 6242.
+To learn more about getting treatment in a supportive environment free of stigma and judgment, call FHE Health today at (866) 421- 6242.

 Sources: R Hammarlund, KA Crapanzano, L Luce et al. Review of the effects of self-stigma and perceived social stigma on the treatment-seeking decisions of individuals with drug- and alcohol-use disorders Substance Abuse and Rehabilitation